schadis/DMWC-Warrior/README.md

 ## Changelog
 ## 10.08.2020

+* added cooldown section into settings
+* added button pressed forcing of cds (needs testing)
+* fixed execute 360 (thanks immy)
 * added MS with a checks if you have BT or MS
-* added MS also in execute phase when over 2000Ap (incl. buffs)
+* added MS also in execute phase when over 2000Ap (incl. buffs, only working with execute on target setting)
 * changed position of cooldowns function work in execute phase
 * reformat an deletion of useless stuff
 * some spellchecks if these are known or on cd